 Office Education in the secretarial and clerical fields offers a variety of courses and programs.
-Two-year programs which lead to an Associate of Applied Science degree are given in these areas: Administrative Assistant, Executive Secretary, General Secretary, Legal Secretary and Medical Secretary.
-One year advanced certificate programs for clerk-typist and receptionist are available.
+Two-year programs which lead to an associate of applied science degree are given in these areas: Records Management, Administrative Assistant, Executive Secretary, General Secretary, Legal Secretary and Medical Secretary.
+One year advanced certificate programs for clerk-typist, receptionist and records management are available.
 Bilingual secretary certificate and degree programs are offered.